neimasilk/ujaran-kebencian-bahasa-jawa/ensemble_javanese_hate_speech_detection_paper.md

 Javanese hate speech detection encounters several interconnected sociolinguistic challenges that distinguish it from hate speech detection in other languages:

 **1. Contextual Semantic Ambiguity**
-Javanese words and phrases often exhibit polysemous properties where surface-level neutral expressions can carry deeply offensive connotations depending on social context, speaker-listener relationships, and cultural background.
+Javanese words and phrases often exhibit polysemous properties where surface-level neutral expressions can carry deeply offensive connotations depending on social context, speaker-listener relationships, and cultural background [3].
 For instance, certain kinship terms when used inappropriately can constitute severe insults, while honorific markers can be weaponized to create social distance and express contempt.

-**2. Code-Switching and Multilingual Complexity** Javanese speakers demonstrate sophisticated code-switching behaviors, seamlessly transitioning between multiple linguistic codes within single utterances.
-This phenomenon creates challenges for traditional monolingual NLP approaches, as hate speech may be expressed through strategic language mixing that exploits the semantic gaps between different linguistic systems.
+**2. Code-Switching and Multilingual Complexity** Javanese speakers demonstrate sophisticated code-switching behaviors, seamlessly transitioning between multiple linguistic codes within single utterances [4].
+This phenomenon creates challenges for traditional monolingual NLP approaches, as hate speech may be expressed through strategic language mixing that exploits the semantic gaps between different linguistic systems [5].

 **3. Honorific System Manipulation**
-The Javanese honorific system, while traditionally serving social cohesion functions, can be manipulated to express subtle forms of discrimination and social exclusion.
+The Javanese honorific system, while traditionally serving social cohesion functions, can be manipulated to express subtle forms of discrimination and social exclusion [3].
 Inappropriate use of speech levels can constitute microaggressions or overt insults, requiring deep understanding of Javanese social pragmatics for accurate detection.

 **4. Regional and Dialectal Variations**
 Javanese exhibits significant dialectal diversity across different regions of Java, with lexical, phonological, and syntactic variations that affect both the expression and interpretation of potentially offensive content.
 Models must account for this linguistic diversity while maintaining consistent detection performance.